rssh/scala-gopher/README.md

   'select statement' which work in somewhat simular to unix 'select' syscall: from set of blocking operations select one which is ready for input/output and run it.

+  The common pattern of channel processing in go language is wrap select operarion into endless loop.

   Gopher provides simular functionality with 'select loops':